yo-goto/ggl.fish/README.md

 This is a simple fish plugin for Google searching from the command line.
 Easy to manipulate Google query parameters with command options.
-You can do things below with this plugin.
+You can do the things below with this plugin.

-- Interactive Search Mode (Shiny new thing from v1.6.0)
-    - Sequential Search Mode
-    - Option Selective Search Mode
 - URL encoding for multibyte character (CJK)
 - Choose your favorite browser
 - Google Search Options: